alexk99/the_router/install.md

 			mount huge

-* Turn on some linux boot time options
+* Turn on linux boot time options:
 	- If you use grub edit /boot/grub/grub.conf and appent the following options:

 			intel_idle.max_cstate=1 isolcpus=1,2,3 default_hugepagesz=2M hugepagesz=2M hugepages=3072

 	- Note:
-		You might want to isolate different set of cores depending of the hardware configuration of your server.
+		You might want to isolate a different set of cores or reserve different amount of ram for huge pagas depending of the hardware configuration of your server.
-		The rule is that you should isolate all cores you're going to use in traffic forwarding process unless the perfomance is not the goal.
+		The rule here is that you should isolate all cores you're going to use in the router's traffic forwarding process unless the perfomance is not the goal.

 * download dpdk 16.07